dhz234/MEG-PPIS/README.md

 ### Test
 Run test.py to predict the model on the test set, with the test dataset in the fold Dataset.

+We are currently organizing the relevant detail code, and will upload it progressively once it is prepared.